neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 ### 💻 Step 3: Connect the Desktop

-> After powering off, the current WSL Terminal will reconnect to the CMD.
-Run:
+> After powering off, the current WSL Terminal will reconnect to the CMD, run:

 ```cmd
 mstsc.exe && wsl -d Debian